The Bankrate promise

 2. You’ll probably get a lower interest rate

-The average credit card interest rate is currently around 16 percent APR—but many of the best personal loan rates are closer to 6 percent APR.
-While your actual interest rate will depend on your credit score, the amount of money you plan to borrow and the terms of your loan, there’s a good possibility that a personal loan will have a much lower APR than your credit cards.
+The average credit card interest rate is currently around 20 percent APR — but the average personal loan rate is closer to 11 percent APR.
+While your actual interest rate will depend on your credit score, the amount of money you plan to borrow and the terms of your loan, there’s a good possibility that a personal loan will have a lower APR than your credit cards.

 If you take out a personal loan that has a lower interest rate than what you’re paying on your credit cards, you could save a lot of money in interest charges by using your personal loan to pay off your credit card debt.